 Preplanning when and where to take your photos is the best first step.
 It ensures you get optimal shots.
 Look for a well-lit area, preferably one with street lamps.

 You’ll also want your photo free of obstructions, like wires and telephone poles.
 Suppose you are viewing the fireworks in a crowded location.
-In that case, you’ll want to separate yourself from the crowd to avoid getting bumped into while photographing and to prevent any strangers from popping up in your photos later.
+In that case, you’ll want to separate yourself from the crowd to avoid getting bumped into while photographing and prevent strangers from popping up in your photos later.

 Finding the right settings